Updated January 31, 2019

 Unfortunately, the injuries suffered as a result of hospital or healthcare facility neglect can be serious and life-altering.
 In Indiana, medical professionals must provide all patients with a level of care that meets the accepted standards of practice for their profession.

-If you or a loved one have been injured as a result of hospital negligence, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of hospital negligence, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.